Orlando Skin Fungus Treatment,

-This patient information on Granuloma Annulare is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
+This patient information for Orlando Skin Fungus Treatment, Granuloma Annulare is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
 This information is not intended as a substitute for the medical advice or treatment of a dermatologist or other physician.

 What is it?
 Granuloma Annulare is a peculiar disorder of the skin.
 It is frequently confused

 with a fungus infection (ringworm), but it is not related.
 Granuloma Annulare can occur at any age, but is more commonly seen in children.
 It can occur anywhere, but typically it appears as one or more rings on the back of the hands or feet.
 Individual rings may grow in size and change in shape over weeks to months.